ghowland/ddd/README.md

 It can be used for validation as well as population.
 It was created to guide population of "arbitrary data", which has a format, but there are many different formats the users must populate correctly, so a guide was needed to ensure the creation of correct data.

 *NOTE: DDD is not meant to be able to model any possible data, but it can model many formats of data with very simple descriptions.
 I haven't tested it to see what it cannot create/validate yet, but for all the things I currently need to validate/populate, it works well.
-DDD probably can't describe XML/HTML, and I'm not sure if it can describe itself.*
+DDD probably can't describe XML/HTML, and I'm not sure if it can describe itself, neither of which are goals for the format.*

 # Data Types